 When you buy, look at how much redecorating or renovating the house will need, and include those numbers in your plan.

 If you own a beach house, you can rent it out to defray costs.

 But you have to be realistic.
 Look at the rental income the property has earned in the past.
 And analyze what similar homes nearby are making, says LeFevre.

 Subtract fees you pay to the listing website or management company and factor in extra wear and tear.

 Some communities make renting easy, even offering on-site management to facilitate it.
 Others frown on it.
 And in some areas, you could need a license and inspection, says Cinelli.

-Renting isn't something you can do unless your house is in pristine shape.
+Renting isn’t something you can do unless your house is in pristine shape.
 And you need the right kind of beach house, says LeFevre.
-Often, the homes that make the most money are the ones with multiple bedrooms and bathrooms, she says.
+Often the beach homes that make the most money as rentals are the ones with multiple bedrooms and bathrooms, she says.